Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Backgrounds and Main Themes

 A Hasse diagram in Fig.\ref{fig:inclusion-map} summarizes some of the inclusion relationships among language families discussed so far.
 The notation $\cflh$ in the figure denotes the union $\bigcup_{k\geq1}(\sigmacfl{k}\cup\picfl{k})$.

-Although most results in this paper are embryonic, we strongly believe that these results will pave a road to more exciting discoveries in {\em structural complexity theory of formal languages and automata}.
+Although most results in this paper are embryonic, we strongly believe that these results would pave a long but straight road to more exciting discoveries in a structural complexity theory of formal languages and automata.
+For the help to the avid reader, we provide in Section \ref{sec:open-problem} a short list of challenging problems that are left unsolved in its previous sections.